Dante Gabriel Rossetti: Media

 Rossetti was played by Oliver Reed in Ken Russell's television film Dante's Inferno (1967).
 The Pre-Raphaelite Brotherhood has been the subject of two BBC period dramas.
 The first, The Love School, (1975) features Ben Kingsley as Rossetti.
 The second was Desperate Romantics, in which Rossetti is played by Aidan Turner.
 It was broadcast on BBC Two on Tuesday, 21 July 2009.

 The character of Dr. Frasier Crane (Kelsey Grammer) appears in an episode of Cheers as Dante Gabriel Rossetti for his Halloween costume.
 His wife Dr. Lilith Sternin-Crane appears as Rossetti's sister Christina.
-Their son Frederick is dressed as Spiderman.

 Fiction

 Gabriel Rossetti and other members of the Rossetti family are characters in Tim Powers' 2012 novel Hide Me Among the Graves, in which both the Rossettis' uncle John Polidori and Gabriel's wife Elizabeth act as hosts for vampiric beings, and whose influence inspires the artistic genius of the family.

+Rossetti is mentioned and discussed in Tom Stoppard’s adaptation of Parade’s End, based on the book series by Ford Madox Ford.